 |Target group:||PhD students, atmospheric researchers and scientists, consultants.|

 |Min. number of participants:||12|

 |Max. number of participants:||20|

-The registration deadline will be 09 July 2016.
-Registration fees will include catering (coffee breaks and lunch), a copy of the course manual and use of the computer cluster to run the experiments.
+The registration is closed.
+Registration fees include catering (coffee breaks and lunch), a copy of the course manual and use of the computer cluster to run the experiments.
 Participants are expected to bring their own laptop, and instructions to install (freely available) software will be provided.

 Participation is by pre-registration only.
 The workshop may be cancelled in case of low registration numbers.

 All participants are required to send a motivation letter by the time of registration, but at the latest by 09 July 2016.

 |Registration deadline:||09 July 2016|

 |Registration fee:||Early bird registration (deadline 15 June 2016): €145|